Considering a coach holiday?

 A good Tour Director can help you in the event of difficulty on a tour and I have often been told that having a friendly face when heading to a foreign hospital has been really reassuring.

 There are limitations as to what Tour Directors can do in some medical situations.
-This depends on the insurance company as much as anything (if you want to know more check out my free Ebook which includes a really invaluable tip about this).
+This depends on the insurance company as much as anything.

 As with any medical situation they cannot speak on behalf of patients.